vdiaz1x/CryptoApp/README.md

 ## USER STORIES

--As a user I should be able to login and register that way I know my data is secure and my personal information is only shown to me.
+- As a user I should be able to login and register that way I know my data is secure and my personal information is only shown to me.

--As a user, I have invested in cryptocurrency and I need to be able to keep track of my investments across exchange platforms.
+- As a user, I have invested in cryptocurrency and I need to be able to keep track of my investments across exchange platforms.

 - As a user, I also want to have a visualization of all of my coins in